Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Introduction

-Atoms with a high magnetic dipole moment offer another path for the same objective \cite{Chomaz2022}.
-The simplicity of working with an atom is highly auspicious although there is an added complexity in order to achieve tuning of the dipole strength and change the sign of the DDI \cite{Lev2018} needed to tune the rates in the particular spin model.
-The magnetic moment is also weaker than its electric counterpart, reaching an equivalent of 0.1 D for the most magnetic atom of Dy.
+Atoms with a high magnetic dipole moment offer another path for the same objective~\cite{Chomaz2022}.
+The simplicity of working with an atom is highly auspicious although there is an added complexity in order to achieve tuning of the dipole strength and change the sign of the DDI~\cite{Lev2018} needed to tune the rates in the particular spin model.
+The magnetic moment is also weaker than its electric counterpart, reaching an equivalent of 0.1~D for the most magnetic atom of Dy.
 The above systems are also conceptually different, especially if multiple Zeeman quantum states are allowed to participate in the DDI.
 Namely the induced electric dipole scaling with the applied field compared to its magnetic counterpart is different, given that the last one is always on.
-Some unique to the magnetic moment experiments were performed on dipolar relaxation \cite{Pasquiou2010} and resonant demagnetization in dipolar condensates \cite{dePaz2013}.
+Some unique to the magnetic moment experiments were performed on dipolar relaxation~\cite{Pasquiou2010} and resonant demagnetization in dipolar condensates~\cite{dePaz2013}.
+Gases with both magnetic and electric dipoles have also been discussed and novel possibilities for engineering quantum droplets in such doubly dipolar Bose-Einstein condensates were outlined~\cite{Mishra2020,Ghosh2022}.

 In this article, we describe in detail a new cold-atom experimental apparatus based on Dy.
 Our main research goal is to simulate spin models of quantum magnetism.
 To achieve these goals we are set up to pursue a familiar strategy, utilizing the high magnetic moment available in the ground state of the Dy atom.
-Additionally we offer an alternative platform, which is attractive for its simplicity and diversity and offers some further means to approach an even more exotic spin systems, currently out of reach in the ultra-cold atoms community or demanding great experimental complexity.
-The platform is based on a set of closely-spaced OPS in Dy, that can be efficiently populated by a Stimulated Raman Adiabatic Passage (STIRAP) technique, and subsequently manipulated with a MW radiation.
-The ensuing toolbox, borrows from both exhaustive magnetic DDI (mDDI) and electric DDI (eDDI), including even the embedded spin-orbit interaction constituent.
-This last component allows for the simulation of the generalized XYZ spin model, with independently tunable and lattice-dependent rates.
+Additionally, we offer an alternative platform, which is attractive for its simplicity and diversity and offers some further means to approach an even more exotic spin system, currently out of reach in the ultracold atoms community or demanding great experimental complexity.
+The platform is based on a set of closely-spaced OPS in Dy, that can be efficiently populated by a Stimulated Raman Adiabatic Passage (STIRAP) technique, and subsequently manipulated with MW radiation.
+The ensuing toolbox borrows from both exhaustive magnetic DDI (mDDI) and electric DDI (eDDI), including even the embedded spin-orbit interaction constituent.
+This last component allows for the simulation of the generalized $XYZ$ spin model, with independently tunable and lattice-dependent rates.